GOVTNZ/web-standards/guidance/assessment/tests/a11y/lists.md

 5. If the list uses the wrong list type, e.g. a sequence of steps is marked up as a `<ul>` instead of an `<ol>`, record a failure, noting the reason.

 6. Remember to resize your browser window and test at the other viewport sizes.
-If there is no change to page content or layout, enter ‘no change’ in the results and don’t test for that viewport.
+If there is no change to page content or layout, enter 'no change' in the results and don't test for that viewport.